Whether it’s Tinder or Uber, every digital product agency gets questions like this. Questions which are understandable, but wrong at a given time.

 This is a competitive space in Google because there are other people like you searching for the answer.
 Companies hope that by providing you with an answer, they can point you toward their services.

-We don’t develop mobile apps, but still get these questions from time to time.
+We get these questions occasionally too.
 I’ll try to answer it from a different perspective than you usually find elsewhere.

 The wrong question